Activities That Teach You to Excel Under Stress

 Alain Haller explains why the right mindset before a game could be the difference between winning and losing.

-There is no separation between the mind and the body, as any sports psychologist will tell you.
-So much of our performance in all areas of life is reflective of our mental state, feelings, and the current issues we are facing.
+As any sports psychologist will tell you, there is no separation between the mind and the body.
+Our performance in all areas of life is largely influenced by our mental state, feelings, and current issues.
 For any athlete, the right mindset before a game could be the difference between winning and losing.

-Athletes need to learn to manage stress and not let it affect them if they want to be successful.
-It is near impossible to eliminate stress.
-To be a successful athlete, you need to learn to perform under stress.
-Luckily there are many activities we can practice that will simultaneously train us to perform well under pressure regardless if we are playing sports or anything else.
+If they want success, athletes need to learn to manage stress and not let it affect them.
+Eliminating stress is nearly impossible.
+To be a successful athlete, you must learn to perform under stress.
+Luckily, there are many activities we can practice that will simultaneously train us to perform well under pressure, whether we are playing sports or anything else.

 Playing Poker